nandanhaloi123/academic_webpage/content/publication/article-journal-4/index.md

 ---
-title: 'Structural basis for the oligomerization-facilitated NLRP3 activation'
+title: 'Structure and dynamics of differential ligand binding in the human ρ-type GABAA receptor'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Xiaodi Yu
-- Rosalie E Matico
-- Robyn Miller
-- Dhruv Chauhan
-- Bertrand Van Schoubroeck
-- Karolien Grauwen
-- Javier Suarez
+- John Cowgill
-- Beth Pietrak
+- Chen Fan
 - admin
-- Yanting Yin
+- Victor Tobiasson
-- Gary John Tresadern
-- Laura Perez-Benito
+- Yuxuan Zhuang
+- Rebecca J Howard
 - Erik Lindahl
-- Astrid Bottelbergs
-- Daniel Oehlrich
-- Nina Van Opdenbosch
-- Sujata Sharma

 # Author notes (optional)